mlcommons/inference/cloud/single_stage_detector/pytorch/README.md

 # 1. Problem
 Object detection.
-This task was taken from mmlperf/training  [repository](https://github.com/mlperf/training/tree/master/single_stage_detector), please check the folder for additional details on the training regime.
+This task was modified from mmlperf/training  [repository](https://github.com/mlperf/training/tree/master/single_stage_detector) as to run on larger images (currently 1200x1200), please check the folder for additional details.

 # 2. Directions